univention/ox-connector/docs/ox-connector-app/configuration.rst

    .. important::

-      The *Deputy Permissions* feature requires OX App Suite version >= 8.
+      The *Deputy Permissions* feature requires *OX App Suite* version >= 8.

-      Users can modify the deputy permissions on their own in :program:`OX App Suite`.
+      Users can modify the deputy permissions on their own in *OX App Suite*.
       The provisioning in the :program:`OX Connector` app through UCS overwrites these settings.

    .. seealso::